Search this Site

 enhanced and improved.
 See the status updates on the left bar to see the rate

-- LLVM is freely available under an OSI-approved "three-clause BSD" license.
+- LLVM is freely available under an OSI-approved "Apache License Version 2.0" license.

-- LLVM is currently used by several commercial entities, who contribute
+- LLVM is currently used by many commercial, non-profit or academic entities, who contribute

 many extensions and new features.